 Cat Rescue, Inc. is a private No Kill home based rescue.
 We are a network of foster homes guided by Commonwealth and city animal codes.
 The majority of cats/moms/litters we accept are transferred from kill pounds at their request.
-We also help owners find homes for their pets by having them join us with their fully vetted pet/s at Petsmart adoption events where we are almost every weekend.
+We also help owners find homes for their pets by having them join us with their fully vetted pets at the Petsmart adoption events where almost every weekend.

 Cat Rescue, Inc. is also an advocate of Trap Neuter Return (TNR).
 We help folks with cats or moms and litters that have shown up on their property.
 They don’t want them to go to the city shelter where, depending on the city, cat kill rates can exceed 60% (PeTA over 90%).
 We provide mentoring, equipment, and low cost spay/neuter references (Norfolk SPCA, Chesapeake Humane Society clinics).
 Commonwealth and city ordinances require all strays to reported to the local city shelter (phone report) before any TNR/rehoming can commence.
 Just in case there’s an owner involved.